 I joined the University of the Arts London UAL in 2003 and since 2007 I've been exploring and experimenting with new approaches and models for online open practice, collaboration & innovation.
 I'm currently the Digital Learning Technologies Manager, part of CCW Learning & Teaching Enhancement (LTE) at the University of the Arts London, Camberwell, Chelsea & Wimbledon (CCW).

-Chris has won research and project funding from JISC and the Open University, and continues to work on UAL's Open Educational Practice and digital literacies advancements, building on UALs growing reputation as forward thinking university in this newly developing area.
-Chris has presented nationally and internationally, see conferences and presentations here.
+I continue to work on UAL's Open Educational Practice and digital literacies advancements, building on UALs growing reputation as forward thinking university in this newly developing area and presented nationally and internationally, see conferences and presentations here.

 Digital Learning Technologies Manager

 Camberwell Chelsea Wimbledon College of Arts